cindysteward/Cindy-Steward-Portfolio/GamemakerStudioGames/README.md

-# minigame-gamemakerstudio2
-Some minigames I made using gamemaker studio 2.
+These are some games I have created in collaboration using Gamemaker studio 2.